fajari/metastatus-alert2telegram/README.md

 # How To Use

 1. Save file metastatus_alert2telegram.py to your script folder, for example /home/user/script/
+2. Create a empty file on that same folder with script (/home/user/script/): previous_title.txt

-2. Run the script :
+3. Run the script :
    python metastatus_alert2telegram.py

-3. If you want to monitor metastatus frequently, you can add it on crontab, for example :
+4. If you want to monitor metastatus frequently, you can add it on crontab, for example :

    */5 * * * * cd /home/user/script/; python metastatus_alert2telegram.py

 # Version: